cardstack/cardstack-token/CONTRACT-OPS.md

 * Copy the file in the `keystore` folder on to each USB stick (it will be named something like `UTC--2017-07-11T16-12-35.585181429Z--48ed71f1ec9c`).
 * Copy the Ethereum main address of the wallet and paste into the `cardstack-token` GitHub project contract-ops/secure-terminal.md (this address is the public key and will be public knowledge after the contract is created, so it is ok to display this address in the clear and not locked down).
 * Update the `cardstack-token` GitHub project `./truffle.js` file `mainnet.from` entry with the Ethereum wallet's main address from the previous setp.

-##### OPTION 1 - FULL DOWNLOAD OF ETHEREUM BLOCKCHAIN (at least 48 hours)

-* Wait for the blocks to complete downloading.
-If you leave the clean room, lock the door and post a different pair of people to monitor the entrance to the clean room while the blocks are downloading.
-* Now would be a good time to deposit the secure terminal's ethereum wallet passwords and macbook's user password (assuming you can use Touch ID now to unlock the computer) and USB sticks in separate safety deposit boxes, while the bocks are downloading.
-Make sure to not save the Ethereum wallet passwords in the same safety deposit box as the USB sticks.
-* Wait until all the blocks have completed downloading.
-It is probabaly evening now.
-Regardless if the blocks have completed downloading or not, power-off the secure terminal _(the secure terminal should never be powered on outside of the clean room)_
-* Bring the secure terminal to the safety deposit box, and continue tomorrow morning.
-* Next day, retreive the secure terminal and the user password for the secure terminal from the safety deposit box (no need for the Ethereum wallet passwords or the USB sticks, we are done with that for now).
-* Go to the clean room with the secure terminal and a partner
-* Power on the secure terminal and login
-* Launch the Ethereum client and complete the block download
-* Wait for the blocks to complete downloading.
-* Close the Ethereum wallet client
-* Power off the secure terminal
-* Deposit the secure terminal and the user password back in the safety deposit box
-* Congratulations you have completed the setup of the secure terminal 🎉🎊.

-##### OPTION 2 - COPY ETHEREUM BLOCKCHAIN FROM TRUSTED SOURCE
-* Close the Ethereum Wallet app
-* From a trusted source, copy `~/Library/Ethereum/geth/chaindata/*` of a fully-synced synced Ethereum node to the secure terminal (very large ~ 170GB)
 * Launch the Ethereum wallet app, and wait for blocks to complete downloading
 * Power off the secure terminal
 * Deposit the secure terminal and the user password back in the safety deposit box